 The centerpiece of Athens is its downtown area.
 Downtown is full of life from morning to night.
 More than 65 specialty shops, 55 restaurants and cafes, and 40 taverns and nightspots fill downtown and maintain a constant buzz of action.
 Downtown is a must-see for any visitor.

 From traditional residence halls for first-year students and upperclassmen to apartments and townhomes for graduate students and families, the University of Georgia has a living space to suit everyone's tastes.

 Choosing to live in University Housing is your key to comfortable, affordable and secure on-campus living.
 But living on campus also gives you the opportunity to participate in your new residential community, to take part in the creation of an environment in which people:

 - Feel secure to experience personal growth and transformation

 - Actively contribute to a positive group living experience

 Members of the University of Georgia's residential communities hail from all walks of life, with students and staff from a wide variety of socioeconomic backgrounds, religious affiliations, races, nationalities, sexual orientations, ages, abilities, cultures and interests.
 University Housing personnel are there to assist residents through the process of developing the skills needed to serve as positive, productive community members and leaders through exploration of new ideas and ways of life.

-Courses available 10Accounting and Finance 2 Applied and Pure Sciences 1 Business and Management 2 Engineering 3 Health and Medicine 1 Humanities & Social Sciences 1
+Courses available 10Accounting & Finance 2 Applied, Pure Sciences 1 Business, Management 2 Engineering 3 Health and Medicine 1 Humanities & Social Sciences 1

 Be the first one!